Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 As trunk routes go, the 56 is quite a new service, having started on 24 February 1990 replacing parts of the 38 and 277.
 The route has been changed little since its introduction, and buses continue to ply between Smithfield (St. Bart's Hospital) and Whipps Cross via Islington, Hackney Downs and Leyton Green.

-The planned cascades have indeed largely taken place, and the 56 and other routes are now operated by standard London specification buses, with individual "bucket" seats, extra legroom (fewer seats), full height bodywork with a rear window downstairs, and a straight staircase.
+The planned cascades did indeed largely taken place, and the 56 and other routes came to be operated by standard London specification buses, with individual "bucket" seats, extra legroom (fewer seats), full height bodywork with a rear window downstairs, and a straight staircase.
 The merits of the latter are rather doubtful – although it makes steps different shapes and sizes, a curved staircase has the advantage that passengers can lean against the stairwall on the way up and down, which makes them safer.
 And, obviously, it takes up less space!

 Photo Gallery | Bus route list | Operational details | Service changes | Operators & Garages